 This story is part of, CNET’s gift picks with expert advice, reviews and recommendations for the latest tech gifts for you and your family.

-Cyber Monday is over but a slew of Black Friday and Cyber Monday meal kit deals are still alive and well.
-This might be the best time ever to try one and knowing that many restaurants are closed due toprecautions, learning to cook is as important a survival skill as ever.
-There are some truly excellent ongoing discounts, starting at just $2.49 per serving for certain subscriptions.
+Cyber Monday is over, sadly, but a slew of Black Friday and Cyber Monday meal kit deals are still available to help you get dinner on the table.
+Cyber Week is quite possibly the best time ever to try a meal kit, and with many restaurants closed because ofprecautions, learning to cook is as good an idea as ever.
+There are some serious discounts, starting at just $2.49 per serving for certain meal kit subscriptions left over from yesterday’s sales blitz.
 Companies such as EveryPlate, Blue Apron, HelloFresh and Home Chef are ready to send perfectly portioned, ready-to-cook dinners to your doorstep, at per-serving prices that often beat what you’d pay dining out.
-Some are offering as much as $100 off your first few boxes for Cyber Monday.
+Some have offered as much as $100 off your first few boxes for Cyber Monday.

-Seven meal kit companies, in particular, are offering big Cyber Monday deals right now.
-Daily Harvest healthy prepared meal delivery (not a traditional meal kit) is also offering a very good buy one box of meals, get one free offer.
-I’ll update this list as more pop up on my radar or the deals change.
-Which one is best?
+Which meal kit is best?
 I’ve tried most of them and they’re all pretty darn good, with slight differences to consider depending on your budget, diet, taste and kitchen skill level.
 You can check out CNET’s roundup ofand for a more detailed, er, taste.
 Worth noting that most meal kit companies also let you pause or cancel anytime so the risk and commitment of signing up for a meal kit service is minimal.
 All this makes these Cyber Monday meal kit deals that much more attractive but they won’t be around for long.

 In the meantime, if you’ve already tried one or more of these, tell me which ones and what you liked or didn’t like.